EvroniaRomany/El-Dabaa-Nuclear-Analysis/README.md

 4. **Presentation**: Open `presentation/El_Dabaa_Nuclear_Presentation.pptx` for the full narrative and findings.

 See [`docs/DOCUMENTATION.md`](docs/DOCUMENTATION.md) for full technical details.

----

 ## 👤 Author

 Project developed as part of the **NTI Data Analysis** training program (Final Project).

-## 📄 License

-This project is released under the [MIT License](LICENSE) — feel free to use and learn from it.